entur/github-slack-bridge/README.md

 ### Batch setup

 If you want to add the webhook to multiple repositories, you can use the `gh_webook_tool.sh` script to automate the process.
-For EnTur, the secret is available in LastPass.
+For EnTur, the secret is available in 1Password.
 By default it *does not* make any changes.
 Add `--no-dry-run` to actually make changes:

 ```bash
 ./gh_webhook_tool.sh --secret 'webhook secret' --channel 'your-slack-channel' topic some-topic # For RoR we use 'ror'